 3 January 2011

 The television ratings for the college football bowl games played so far are down, and that’s no surprise.
-While analysts are convinced it’s because most of the games are on ESPN instead of the major broadcast networks now, that’s only s small part of the story.
+While analysts are convinced it’s because most of the bowl games are on ESPN instead of the major broadcast networks now, that’s only is small part of the story.